mmb-irb/MDDB-VRE/README.md

 | BASE_URL_PRODUCTION       | string                                   | baseURL for production          |
 | NODE_NAME                 | string                                   | node identifier to deploy       |

+TODO PATH_DATA (to save there all the data uploaded)

 ## Development Server

 Start the development server on `http://localhost:3001`: